I don’t really like keyword driven frameworks. For a whole bunch of reasons that I won’t go into now, since you came here to learn how to write them.

 String verb_noun = input.split(" "); The parser in this book shows simple ways to go beyond that.

 This book is a really good introduction to the design an implementation of interpreters in general.
 Basic knowledge which has served me well when writing code to automatically execute other applications.

 I think the best old magazine on text adventure games, with reviews, solutions and ‘how to create’ code was Micro Adventurer

-And I consider Mark Hardisty’s The Classic Adventurer as the best current magazine on text adventures games classicadventurer.co.uk
+Mark Hardisty’s The Classic Adventurer is an excellent recent magazine on text adventures games classicadventurer.co.uk